Comparing AI Grading Tools in 2025: Which Platforms Actually Support STEM, Essays & Complex Assignments?

 6. GPTZero AI Grader: Best for AI Detection Integration

-Ideal for: Teachers concerned about AI-generated submissions
+Ideal for: Teachers concerned about AI-generated submissions.

 What it does: GPTZero, known primarily as an AI detector, offers an integrated grading platform that automatically checks submissions for AI-generated content and plagiarism alongside traditional grading.